hossam-create/Mnbara-Platform/frontend/mobile/mnbara-app/docs/PUSH_NOTIFICATIONS_SETUP.md

 1. Go to [Firebase Console](https://console.firebase.google.com)
 2. Create a new project or select existing one
-3. Add an Android app with package name: `com.mnbara.app`
+3. Add an Android app with package name: `com.mnbarh.app`
 4. Download `google-services.json`
 5. Place it in `android/app/google-services.json`